fueljuice/pwnable.kr_solves/README.md

 <img width="561" height="146" alt="Screenshot_147" src="https://github.com/user-attachments/assets/8944e093-2503-407f-93de-bb879a97c146" />

-in contrast to the original `exynos-mem (/dev/exynos-mem)`, which is a charcater device (a special handle into a kernel driver that lets you talk to memory-mapping functions.), this ctf version of the the file is an executable with root privilege
+in contrast to the original `exynos-mem (/dev/exynos-mem)`, which is a charcater device (a special handle into a kernel driver that lets you talk to memory-mapping functions.), this ctf version of the the file is an executable with root privilege.

 <img width="567" height="41" alt="Screenshot_148" src="https://github.com/user-attachments/assets/9539a665-d618-4b82-b297-f9479345f2b3" />